18 May 2020

 How does the coronavirus spread?

-The novel coronavirus (SARS-CoV-2) primarily spreads by droplets when an infected person coughs or sneezes.
+The novel coronavirus (SARS-CoV-2) primarily spreads by droplets when an infected person coughs, sneezes, sings or speaks loud.
 When in close proximity to others, coronavirus can also be transmitted via contact if, for example, an infected person coughs in his hands and then touches another person.
 There are no known cases of infection via items, animals or foodstuff.

 Basic instructions for avoiding infection – act accordingly